tagtogorg/tagtog-doc/updates.md

 __

 <ul class="updates">
   <li class="new"><span markdown="1">Define the [data requirements](projects.html#requirements) you want to enforce in your project.
 For example, tagtog can make sure users fill the document labels defined in your project.
-Soon we will add more requirements to ensure, for example, that annotators normalize their entities or that each document has at least one entity of an specific entity type. </span></li>
+Soon we will add more requirements to ensure, for example, that annotators normalize their entities or that each document has at least one entity of an specific entity type.
+Stay tuned!</span></li>
   <li class="new"><span markdown="1">[Reader role](collaboration.html#roles) can now upload files</span></li>
-  <li class="new"><span markdown="1">The [advance section in the submit panel](documents.html#upload-text) is now automatically expanded/collapsed depending on your last choice.</span></li>
+  <li class="new"><span markdown="1">The [advanced section in the submit panel](documents.html#upload-text) is now automatically expanded/collapsed depending on your last choice.</span></li>
 </ul>

 ---